• Skip to primary navigation

 Why does the coin disappear?

-Light (from the sun, or an artificial light) travels in a straight line, bounces off objects and into our eyes, allowing us to see things.
-Generally there is little or no refraction of light as it travels through air.
+Light (from the sun or artificial light) travels in a straight line, bounces off objects, and enters our eyes, allowing us to see things.
+Generally, there is little or no refraction of light as it travels through air.

-However, when you pour water into the glass or jar the light from the coin is refracted ( bends ) and doesn’t make it to your eyes which is why the coin seems to disappear.
+However, when you pour water into the glass or jar, the light from the coin is refracted ( bends ) and doesn’t reach your eyes, which is why the coin seems to disappear.

 More light experiments and investigations